 Food For Fines - improved for 2017!

-The Food for Fines program gives the option of donating cash or food of equal value to a ticket.
-Parking meter and 2 hour zone ticket fines issued between December 2 and 9 will be eligible.
+The Food for Fines program gives the option of donating cash or food of equal value to a parking ticket.
+Parking meter ticket fines received between December 2 and 9 were eligible.
+Donations were accepted until December 13.

 Downtown Parking Map